Some basic security suggestions to protect your home

 French doors/windows with leaded lights are also vulnerable for similar reasons to louvre windows.
 Fit key-operated bolts at the top and bottom of each leaf, securing the doors to the frame.
 Outward opening doors should also be fitted with dog bolts to protect vulnerable hinges.

-What else can we do to deter and frustrate burglars?
+What else can we do to deter burglars and protect your home?

 - Fit a time switch to some of your lights, which turns them on and off automatically at times set by you.